660 Gwyn Thomas

 Biography

 David Gwyn Thomas was born in Swansea and represented Wales Schoolboys while playing local league football for West End.
-He joined the Leeds United youth system in 1973 and made his Leeds senior debut in April 1975, coming on as substitute in a 1-1 draw at Wolverhampton Wanderers.
-For the next six years he remained on the fringes of the Leeds first team, by the end of the 1980/81 season Thomas had made 19 appearances in seven seasons and scored two goals, both in 1977 – an April 2-0 win over Bristol City and an October 1-2 defeat against Liverpool.
-In 1981/82 Leeds paired the goalscoring talents of Frank Worthington and Arthur Graham but struggled all season, and attempts to arrest the decline meant that by the latter stages of the season Thomas was finally given a regular first team start.
-Leeds were relegated nonetheless and started 1982/83 on the Second Division, which gave Gwyn his chance – for a season and a half he was a first team regular.
-In March 1984 he joined Barnsley for a £40,000 fee having made 103 first team appearances and scored three goals.
+He joined the Leeds United youth system in July 1973 and made his Leeds senior debut in April 1975, coming on as substitute in a 1-1 draw at Wolverhampton Wanderers.
+For the next six years he remained on the fringes of the Leeds first team and by the end of the 1980/81 season Thomas had made just 21 appearances and scored two goals – an April 1977 win over Bristol City and an October 1977 defeat against Liverpool.

-Gwyn joined a Barnsley side managed by his former Leeds United team-mate Allan Clarke and at the age of 26 he found his feet.
-For five years he was a first team fixture as the Tykes continually hovered around mid-table in the Second Division, a run that came to an end when he broke a leg in 1989.
-By the time Thomas returned to fitness in 1990 Clarke was replaced by Mel Machin as Barnsley manager and Thomas was promptly sold to Hull City for £25,000.
-Between 1984 and 1990 Gwyn made 228 appearances for the Tykes and scored 19 goals.
+In March 1984 Thomas joined Barnsley for a £40,000 fee, the Tykes were being managed by his former Leeds United team-mate Allan Clarke.
+At the age of 26 Gwyn found his feet and for five years he was a first team fixture as Barnsley continually hovered around mid-table in Division Two – they reached the FA Cup Sixth Round in March 1985 before losing heavily to Division One side Liverpool.
+Gwyn’s place in the first team was lost in January 1989 when he broke a leg and missed a year of football, by the time he returned to fitness in February 1990 Clarke was replaced by Mel Machin as Barnsley manager and Thomas was promptly sold to Hull City.
+Between March 1984 and March 1990 Gwyn scored nineteen goals in 228 appearances for Barnsley.

-Thomas spent the 1991/92 season at Carlisle United, making 44 appearances in all competitions.
+In August 1991 Thomas joined Division Four side Carlisle United, he made his Cumbrians debut against Doncaster Rovers in August 1991 and scored one goal in 45 appearances.
 He retired from playing in the 1992 close season, returning to live in Leeds where he managed and fruit and vegetable warehouse.

-During the mid 1970s Gwyn made three appearances for the Wales under-21 side and was selected once for the senior squad but never won a senior cap.
+During the mid 1970s Gwyn made three appearances for the Wales under-21 side, including a March 1976 match against England Under-21s when he scored a goal.
+Thomas was selected once for the senior squad but never won a senior cap.

 Details